Ceelog/phpdoc-en/src/reserved/variables.md

 <a href="/language/constants/predefined.html" class="link">__FILE__</a>
-constant contains the full path and filename of the current (i.e. included) file. </span> <span class="simpara"> If PHP is running as a command-line processor this variable contains the script name since PHP 4.3.0.
-Previously it was not available. </span>
+constant contains the full path and filename of the current (i.e. included) file. </span> <span class="simpara"> If PHP is running as a command-line processor this variable contains the script name. </span>

 '<a href="/reserved/variables/argv.html" class="link">argv</a>'
 <span class="simpara"> Array of arguments passed to the script.
 When the